-In addition as Bhutan prepares to graduate from Least Developed Country status, we anticipate increased emissions from the energy and industry sectors.
-Recognising the importance of energy efficiency in enhancing economic benefits, energy security and independence, Bhutan’s Draft Energy Efficiency Roadmap identified measures in building, appliance and industry sectors at national, household and industrial levels, that if fully implemented, would reduce emissions down to 5.7 MtCO2e in 2030.
-(See current policies section).
+In addition, as Bhutan prepares to graduate from Least Developed Country status, we anticipate two issues.
+The first surrounds the sustainability of Bhutan’s debt from hydropower projects, as it loses access to concessional financing.
+The second is increased emissions from the energy and industry sectors.
+Recognising the importance of energy efficiency in enhancing economic benefits, energy security and independence, Bhutan’s Draft Energy Efficiency Roadmap identified measures in building, appliance and industry sectors at national, household and industrial levels to further reduce emissions (See current policies section).

 In its Nationally Determined Contribution (NDC), Bhutan aims to remain carbon neutral, building upon a commitment already made in 2010 (Royal Government of Bhutan, 2010).
 This means that Bhutan aims to maintain GHG emissions below the country’s total carbon sink from land use, land use change and forestry (LULUCF).
 See pledge section.